apccurtiss/smol/README.md

    <!-- var_two: bar -->
    ```

-3. Finally, you can use the `list_files(filepath)` command to retrieve the urls and headers of other files at a specified path.
+3. Finally, you can use the `list_files(filepath)` command to retrieve the headers of other files at a specified path.
+This does introduce one unavoidable magic variable, the `url` attribute, which will be included along with the headers for each file found.

 As an example: